April 2007 Archives

 Interestingly, the EPA relied in part on the court's opinions in a tobacco case, Brown v.
 Williamson.
 In that case the Supreme Court ruled that the Food and Drug Administration (FDA) could not regulate cigarette smoke.
 The EPA noted in its arguments that in the tobacco case the court had considered "tobacco['s] unique political history" and the tobacco industry's "significant portion of the America economy".
 Climate change also has "political history", said the EPA.
 The agency reasoned that if it were to act on carbon dioxide and other emissions, that would alter Congress' intent for the Clean Air Act to regulate "local" pollution, and would force the EPA to apply the act to a very "global" problem.
 This, the EPA said, would have even greater economic and political repercussions than had the FDA been forced to regulate tobacco.

 The court's majority opinion heartily rejected these arguments.
-The opinion recounted some of the science and political history of climate change and emissions, and also compared this to tobacco's history, clearly outlining the strong differences between congressional intent and action in the two cases.
+The opinion recounted some of the science and political history of climate change and emissions, and compared this to tobacco's history, clearly outlining the strong differences between congressional intent and action in the two cases.

 The EPA also reasoned that even if it did have agency in this case, the only way to control greenhouse gases would be to regulate fuel efficiency, which was the Department of Transportation's (DOT) purview.
 The court rejected this rational, noting that the EPA "has been charged with protecting the publics 'health' and 'welfare'", whereas "DOT sets mileage standards".
 The EPA couldn't "shirk its environmental responsibilities", said the court, by claiming some confusing inter-agency overlap.

 The agency stated that it was following the Clean Air Act's allowance for it's best "judgment", and that given existing scientific uncertainty on climate change, it would be best in the EPA not take action.
 It also said that greenhouse gases weren't "air pollutants".
 The court said that such a stand was "arbitrary, capricious, an abuse of discretion, or otherwise not in accordance with the law".
 Added the court, the "laundry list" of excuses of why the EPA couldn't respond, unbacked by any scientific reasoning, was inadequate excuse for inaction.
+The court ordered the EPA to find whether greenhouse gases endangered public health.

 Bush responded to the decision by saying that any action must not hurt the economy.
 The U.S. couldn't do something when China was doing nothing, he noted puerilely.